MdHananSjd/IMDb-Movie-Review-Sentiment-Analysis-/README.md

 ## Project Summary

 This project delivers a high-performance, interactive Streamlit dashboard for binary sentiment classification (Positive/Negative) using the IMDb Movie Review Dataset.
-The solution meets all Second-Year requirements and introduces an **Ensemble Learning** architecture to maximize predictive performance.
+The solution introduces an **Ensemble Learning** architecture to maximize predictive performance.
 The entire application is packaged within a clean Streamlit interface, ensuring a professional and user-friendly demonstration.

 ---